 project management plan, product assurance plan, risk management plan, and configuration and documentation management plans.

-The SEP shall list the external means and facilities (e.g. equipment, software, and premises) made available by the customer or by any other entity external to the organization that is responsible of this SEP, and, for each identified mean or facility, identify the applicable interface requirements (e.g. interface control documentation) as well as the authority in charge of it.
+The SEP shall list the external means and facilities (e.g. equipment, software, and premises) made available by the customer or by any other entity external to the supplier that is responsible of this SEP, and, for each identified mean or facility, identify the applicable interface requirements (e.g. interface control documentation) as well as the authority in charge of it.

 The SEP shall list the internal means and facilities (e.g. equipment, software, and premises) made available by the organization in charge of the development of the system or product.